AlexAl96/Blockchain-project/docs/create-a-blog-post.md

 ---
-title: Create a Blog Post
+title: Create a Blog Post / Hello
 ---

 This page will help you on how to create blog posts in Docusaurus.